-Students entering the program without a master’s degree must accumulate 64 credits from graduate-level classes with a grade of B– or higher.
-Of these, 32 credits must be for 4-credit astronomy (AS) courses numbered 701–749; 12 credits must be for advanced AS courses numbered 750–799 or, with the permission of the director of graduate studies, graduate-level physics or engineering courses; 4 credits must be for the research preparation courses AS 802 and 803 or approved substitutes; and four credits for the astronomy seminar courses: GRS AS 850, 851, 865 or 866.
+Students must accumulate 64 credits from graduate-level classes with a grade of B– or higher.
+Of these, 24 credits must be from 4-credit astronomy (AS) courses numbered 701–749; 2 credits must from GRS AS 720; 8 credits must be from advanced AS courses numbered 750–799 or, with the permission of the director of graduate studies, graduate-level courses offered within Boston University.
+Advanced courses outside of Boston University require petition to the Astronomy faculty.
+In addition, 4 credits must be from any combination of 2-credit AS seminar courses (which may be repeated for credit): GRS AS 850, 851, 865 or 866.
 No more than 12 credits may be for classes numbered 900–919.
 Students entering with a master’s degree must complete 32 graduate-level credits in astronomy.
-Of these, at least 12 credits must be for AS classes numbered 701–749, 12 credits must be for AS courses numbered 750–799, and 4 must be for the AS seminar courses: 850, 851, 865 or 866.
-No more than 4 credits may be for classes numbered 900–919.
-Both post-bachelor and post-masters students are expected to participate in a journal club and seminar series (AS 850, 851, 865, 866) each semester that they are in residence, though they will only receive four academic credits toward their degree.
+The remaining up to 26 credits are normally expected to come from research courses numbered GRS AS 900–919.
+In addition to the requirements listed above, all students are expected to participate in a journal club and seminar series each semester that they are in residence.
+Students with prior graduate work may be able to transfer course credits.